Carol Weiss: Research

 Weiss's research focused on policy studies, particularly in education, and she was one of the earliest scholars to develop methods for scientifically evaluating social programs.
-Weiss was one of the founders of the theory of change, a methodology for organizations to effect social change.
+Weiss was one of the founders of theory-based evaluation, an approach for organizations to effect social change.
 In addition to developing methodologies for the scientific evaluation of policies, Weiss was also particularly noted for training others in how to apply those methodologies, and developing a community of people trained in the scientific evaluation of policies.

 Weiss published 11 books, in addition to more than 100 journal articles.
 Kathleen McCartney, while Dean of the Harvard Graduate School of Education, described two of Weiss's books as being especially seminal: Weiss's 1972 book Evaluation research: Methods of assessing program effectiveness, and her 1998 book Evaluation: Methods for Studying Programs and Policies.
 Evaluation research in particular has been described as a fundamental work in program evaluation.
 The political scientist Kathryn Newcomer, in a commentary on Evaluation research, summarized the book as "an in-depth analysis of many of the crucial and complex issues that plague evaluators and public managers", which argues that program evaluators and program managers should take into account the political and social context of public policies.

 In addition to her academic research, Weiss actively consulted on a wide variety of policy programs with governments and organizations throughout her career.
 She retired in 2006, after which she became a docent at the Boston Museum of Science.
 She died in 2013.